gwyche/casino_game/README.md

 Hand class with no-arg constructor (Capable of storing 2 private ints).

-Dealer class with a factory method (Calls the Rulebook class and interprets its response.
+Dealer class with a static method (Calls the Rulebook class and interprets its response.
 Detects when player has played before).

-Rulebook class with a factory method (Contains main logic for single-round player win-lose-point decision).
+Rulebook class with a static method (Contains main logic for single-round player win-lose-point decision).

-Greetings class with factory method.
+Greetings class with static method.

-Documentation class with factory method.
+Documentation class with static method.

 ### Operation